Olkusz: History

 On the city's website, a myth is cited that the city was founded by ancient Phoenicians (Canaanites) who traveled here and found lead ore.
 The origin of the name Olkusz is cited as the ancient Phoenician (Canaanite Hebrew) "Elkhuds" meaning "to chisel".
 However, the Hebrew word for "to chisel" was "lakhrot" and the likelihood of the ancient Phoenicians having reached Poland is very low.

 A first written historical document from the year 1299 refers to the city of Olkusz, although it was granted town rights earlier.
-It was located within the Seniorate Province of the fragmented Kingdom of Poland, and then it was a royal town of Poland, administratively located in the Kraków Voivodeship in the Lesser Poland Province of the Polish Crown.
+It was located within the Seniorate Province of the fragmented Kingdom of Poland, and then it was a royal town of Poland, administratively located in the Kraków Voivodeship in the Lesser Poland Province.
 The inhabitants were mostly wealthy, due to the lead mines.
 Silver was discovered too.
+In 1579, King Stephen Báthory founded a Royal mint in Olkusz.
 Various wars crossed the path of this town, which was at its lowest at the end of the 17th century (see: The Deluge).

 In the Third Partition of Poland (1795) the town was annexed by Austria.
 Following the Austro-Polish War of 1809 it was regained by Poles and included within the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, the town fell to the Russian Partition of Poland.
 Fights of the Polish January Uprising took place in the area in 1863.
 Francesco Nullo, hero of the fights for Italian and Polish independence died in the Battle of Krzykawka nearby, and then was buried at the cemetery in Olkusz.